RehinaPashkevych/websockets-snakes/README.md

 - app.py: This is the main Flask application file.
 It sets up the server, defines routes, and handles requests.
 It likely initializes the WebSocket server and manages the overall application logic.

 - server.js: Handles WebSocket connections on the server-side.
 Manages game sessions, receives messages from clients, updates the game state, and broadcasts updates to all connected clients.
-Key functions include managing new connections, handling incoming messages (INITIALIZE, GAME_STATE, FETCH_SESSIONS), broadcasting updates (ALL_SNAKES, DISCONNECT), and maintaining the game state.
+Key functions include managing new connections, handling incoming messages (GAME_STATE, FETCH_SESSIONS), broadcasting updates (ALL_SNAKES, DISCONNECT), and maintaining the game state.

 Other files and directories are automatically created for the business logic of the app.

+# Binary packet

+- ### Types: 3 bites - 1 byte

+FETCH_SESSIONS - 000

+SESSION_LIST - 001

+ALL_SNAKES - 010

+GAME_STATE - 011

+DISCONNECT - 100

+- ### UID: 10 bytes
+- ### SessionId: 1 byte
+- ### SnakeInfo
+ - headColor:  6 bytes
+ - bodyColor:  6 bytes
+  - headPosition (32 bits + 32 bits = 8 bytes): we send x and y, z is automatically 0
+ - direction (4 bites): 00 means 0, 01 means 0.05, 10 means -0.05: we send x and y, z is automatically 0

+## FETCH_SESSIONS-SESSION_LISTS

+- ### client sends 3 bits of type message
+- ### server sends 3 bits of type message + sessions (1 byte for sessionId + 4 bits for number of users)